WIYC

 WIYC (channel 48) is a television station licensed to Troy, Alabama, United States, serving the Montgomery area as an affiliate of Cozi TV.
-It is owned by Woods Communications Corporation alongside Fox affiliate WCOV-TV (channel 20) and low-power local weather station WALE-LD (channel 17).
-The stations share studios on WCOV Avenue in the Normandale section of Montgomery, while WIYC's transmitter is located on County Road 37 in rural Bullock County.
+It is owned by Allen Media Group alongside Fox affiliate WCOV-TV (channel 20) and low-power local weather station WALE-LD (channel 17).
+The three stations share studios on WCOV Avenue in the Normandale section of Montgomery; WIYC's transmitter is located on County Road 37 in rural Bullock County.